nicpenning/Elasti-daddy/Blog Posts/Blog Post #2. Getting Started.md

 ```
 wget https://go.dev/dl/go1.20.5.linux-amd64.tar.gz #(Find latest download link here - Linux: https://go.dev/dl/)
 tar -xf go1.20.5.linux-amd64.tar.gz
-sudo nano /etc/profile --> Add export PATH="~/go/bin:$PATH" to the bottom of the file
+sudo nano /etc/profile #--> Add export PATH="~/go/bin:$PATH" to the bottom of the file
 ```

 This is what it looks like when editing the /etc/profile to add the PATH for `go`

 ![image](https://github.com/nicpenning/Elasti-daddy/assets/5582679/7db9d51d-000c-4a56-b9f9-5d9636cbb9b7)

-Then to make sure this new PATH works, you will need to restart your Ubuntu instance by stopping and restarting the `LxssManager` service
+Then to make sure this new PATH works, you will need to restart your Ubuntu instance by stopping and restarting the `LxssManager` service:

 ![image](https://github.com/nicpenning/Elasti-daddy/assets/5582679/69514de1-b49c-4cc0-8b66-c0b66e37eb4f)